jsbroks/coco-annotator/README.md

 ##### Selection Tool

-Edit or find assocated annotations by hovering or clicking segemtations in the viewer. `Click` any point to modify its location. `Shift-Click` any point to delete it from its assoicated segmentation.
+Edit or find assocated annotations by hovering or clicking segments in the viewer. `Click` any point to modify its location. `Shift-Click` any point to delete it from its assoicated segmentation.

 ##### Polygon/Lasso Tool